LindaNSIP/usecases/docs/timetable/howto.md

 #### Assumptions: {#Timetablehow-toHITS-Assumptions}

-3^rd^ Party Vendor is a current supplier of a Timetabling product in schools or has knowledge of Timetabling and scheduling processes in K-12 Schools.
+A thord party vendor is a current supplier of a timetabling product in schools or has knowledge of timetabling and scheduling processes in K-12 Schools.

 #### Pre-Conditions:

--   Vendor has access to HITs
+-   Vendor has access to HITS
--   HITs has been provisioned with School Data
+-   HITS has been provisioned with school data
 -   Vendor has mapped the relevant SIF Objects to their systems:
     - StudentPersonal
     - StudentSchoolEnrolment